-Personnel attending AOB/ICR with children must make arrangements for childcare as there are a limited amount of seats available for attendees.
-Childcare is free to attendees through vouchers that are distributed on the day of training.
-The vouchers only cover the time for the AOB/ICR and if more time is needed, please make a reservation at \$5 per hour.
+Personnel attending AOB/ICR with children must make arrangements for childcare.
+Childcare is free to attendees through vouchers that are distributed on the day of training and who have registered in advance with CYP.
+The vouchers only cover the time for the AOB/ICR and if more time is needed, you will be charged at a rate of \$8 per hour.
 Online reservations are required as early as 30 days in advance.
 This is to ensure a spot in the childcare facility is available during class times.

-Please download and/or print the packet HERE, fill in all of the forms and sign where required, then scan the packet and email the file back to: M-SA-MWRChildandYouthServices@fe.navy.mil.
+Please download and/or print the packet HERE, fill in all of the forms and sign where required, then scan the packet and email the file back to: SaseboChildAndYouthServices@us.navy.mil.
 Once this is completed, you will be able to make a reservation for hourly childcare.
-Childcare spaces are on a first-come, first-served basis and can be reserved 30 days in advance.
+Childcare spaces are on a first come, first serve basis and can be reserved 30 days in advance.
 There is no guarantee that a space will be available.

 - 1. Registration Packet and Orientation.
-The included Registration Packet must be completed with 2 local emergency contacts before the date of AOB/ICR class.
-Copies of child's shot records will be needed to complete Registration Packet.
+The Registration Packet must be completed with 2 local emergency contacts the Thursday before your scheduled AOB/ICR class.
+Copies of child's shot records will be needed to complete the Registration Packet.
 All questions can be directed to the appropriate childcare center listed at the bottom of this sheet.
-You can access the registration packet HERE. - FFSC Dragon Vale Childcare Shuttle will pick up both children and parents from Navy Lodge 30 minutes prior to start of class, take them to the CDC or SAC centers and parents will continue to FFSC for class.
-Shuttle will pick up parents after class from FFSC, take them to CDC or SAC centers to pick up children, and then take both parents and children back to the Navy Lodge. - 3.
-FFSC Hario Village Childcare NO shuttle service to Hario Village Childcare Centers is available.
+You can access the registration packet HERE. - FFSC Dragon Vale Childcare Transportation.
+Transportation to and from the Navy Lodge, CDC or SAC centers, and the AOB venue is via the base bus.
+There is a short walk required, so please plan accordingly for the weather.
+Participants will receive the map and bus schedule from the FFSC upon registering. - 3.
+FFSC Hario Village Childcare There is NO transportation service to Hario Village Childcare Centers.
 AOB/ICR attendees are responsible for transportation to/from Hario Village should they choose a Hario Village center for childcare.